pocockn/crypto-compare-go/README.md

 go test ./...
 ```

-## Deployment
+## CI

-When the code is pushed to Github all tests are run automatically by Circle Ci
+When the code is pushed to Github all tests are run automatically by Circle CI

+## TODO:

+* Add a config file for the database credentials
+* Get dynamic price of coins within wallet
+* Get total worth of coins within wallet

 ## Built With